terkinas/nextjs-weather-app/README.md

 ## Installation
 To run the Weather App locally, follow these steps:

-1. Clone the repository: git clone https://github.com/your-username/weather-app.git
+1. Clone the repository: `git clone https://github.com/terkinas/nextjs-weather-app.git`
-1. Navigate to the project directory: cd weather-app
+1. Navigate to the project directory: `cd weather-app`
-1. Install the dependencies: npm install
+1. Install the dependencies: `npm install`
 1. Obtain API keys from OpenWeatherMap and Google Maps and replace them in the respective configuration files.
-1. Start the development server: npm start
+1. Start the development server: `npm run dev`
 1. Open your browser and visit: http://localhost:3000

 ## Screenshots